Logo

 NZSTI translators and interpreters

 As the professional association for practicing translators and interpreters, NZSTI promotes and ensures high standards of performance in the New Zealand language services industry.
-NZSTI recognises two main categories of member-practitioners:
+NZSTI recognises three main professional membership categories:

-NZSTI has a rigorous system of qualifications approval and colleague endorsement to ensure any full member or affiliate works to the highest standard.
-Members must adhere to NZSTI’s Constitution, Code of Ethics and Code of Conduct.
+NZSTI has a rigorous system of qualifications approval and colleague endorsement to ensure all Accredited Practitioners and Practitioners are qualified to translate or interpret in their stated language pair.
+In addition, all members must adhere to NZSTI’s Constitution, Code of Ethics and Code of Conduct.

 NZSTI membership is a sign of quality.
-Engaging one of our full members is an important step to achieving a high-quality outcome for you or your organisation.
+Engaging an Accredite Practitioner or Practitioner is an important step to achieving a high-quality outcome for you or your organisation.

 How to check if a New Zealand translator or interpreter is a qualified professional